Digital media 💻

 The author in the Hellenic Club

 Above is my portrait.
 It was taken on 11th December 2022.
 Then I was with Urban Sketchers Canberra.
-It visited the Woden Hellenic Club.
+They visited the Woden Hellenic Club.

 The animation process manipulates still images.
-This creates the illusion of motion.
+This creates an illusion of motion.

-I used twelve frames per second.
-That's a low frame rate.
+I use twelve to 15 frames per second.
+Those are low frame rates.
 Whereas 24 or 30 fps can produce a smoother visual experience.

 Some software renders graphics.
 Raster programs mainly paint pixels.
-While vector programs mainly draw paths.
+While vector programs mostly draw paths.